 This is a fast-paced, challenging position in an academic environment fully committed to maintaining EXCELLENCE in family centered pediatric emergency care.
 MAJOR RESPONSIBILITIES include: * Providing safe and efficient nursing care to children of all ages and pediatric specialties experiencing an emergent or urgent situation. * Assessing, planning, implementing, and evaluating the care of the pediatric emergency patient. * Providing Patient & Family Centered Care through collaboration with all members of the health care team in order to meet complex care requirements of the emergency pediatric population. * Demonstrates competence in the implementation of technical skills required for the care of the pediatric emergency patient according to UMHS policies, procedures, and standards. * Demonstrates critical thinking skills as evidenced by the utilization of a rapid decision making process in emergency situations. * Demonstrates full compliance with practices in documentation while providing pediatric emergency care. * Assumes leadership responsibilities in teamwork and pediatric patient care delivery. * Demonstrates awareness of the importance of research and evidence based practice in the care of the emergency pediatric patient. * Identifies and assumes responsibility for one's own learning needs. * Actively participates in quality improvement projects and initiatives related to the care of the pediatric emergency patient.

 Current licensure as a Registered Nurse in the State of Michigan.
-Eighteen (18) months of current (at least 20hrs/wk) Pediatric Emergency Department RN experience NOTE: Required qualifications must be met by the candidate in order to be interviewed and considered for the position.
+One (1) year of current (at least 20hrs/week) Emergency Department RN experience. *The Emergency Department experience must include care of the pediatric patient

-RESUME REQUIRED (for both internal & external applicants): You must attach a complete and accurate resume to be fully considered for this position
+NOTE: In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.
+RESUME REQUIRED (for both internal & external applicants): You must attach a complete and accurate resume to be fully considered for this position.

 Bachelor's Degree in Nursing (BSN).

-At least two (2) years of RN experience in a Pediatric Emergency Department in a Level One Trauma Center ED is preferred
+Two (2) years RN experience in a Pediatric Emergency Department, (in a Level One Trauma Center ED is preferred)

 Charge Nurse and/or preceptor role experience